TaxRavens

 Personal Allowance (Personfradrag)

-This allowance is automatically applied to all taxpayers and means you don't pay tax on the first 54,100 DKK of your income.
+The personal allowance is automatically applied to all taxpayers and means you don't pay tax on the first 54,100 DKK of your income.

 Employment Deduction (Beskæftigelsesfradrag)

+12.75% of employment income, maximum 63,300 DKK in 2026 (increased from 55,600 DKK in 2025 — saving ~2,000 DKK in taxes).
 This deduction is applied automatically to all employment income and reduces your taxable income.
 It recognizes work-related expenses and encourages workforce participation.

 Other Common Deductions

-Interest paid on mortgages and other loans is deductible from capital income.
+Interest on loans: deductible from capital income

 Expat Tax Scheme (48E / Researcher Scheme)